Skip to content

-Can I get insured on my parents’ car insurance policy?
+Can I get insurance on my parents’ car?

-Whether you hold a provisional licence or a full driving licence, it’s possible to be added as a named driver to your parents’ car insurance.
-Before you ask them, there’s a few things that you (and they) need to know, to make sure you do it legally.
+Whether you hold a provisional licence or a full driving licence, it’s possible to get insurance on your parents’ car as a named driver.
+But before you ask them, there’s a few things that you (and they) need to know, to make sure you do it legally.

-Whether you hold a provisional licence or a full driving licence, it’s possible to be added as a named driver to your parents’ car insurance.
-Before you ask them, there’s a few things that you (and they) need to know, to make sure you do it legally.
+Whether you hold a provisional licence or a full driving licence, it’s possible to get insurance on your parents’ car as a named driver.
+But before you ask them, there’s a few things that you (and they) need to know, to make sure you do it legally.

 How can I become a named driver on my parents’ car insurance?

 What does occasional use mean for car insurance purposes?
-It means that the main driver on the car insurance policy - in this case your parent - should be the one using the car for the highest percentage of time i.e. over 50%.
-If you’re using the car to drive regularly, or even every day – to get to work or college, for example – then as a named driver, you could be accused of fronting.
+It means that the main driver on the car insurance policy – in this case your parent – should be the one using the car for the majority of the time.

 What is fronting?

-While it may seem like a good way to get cheaper insurance, fronting is illegal.
-At the very least, your insurance will be invalidated, and both you and the main driver may end up paying more for car insurance in the future, as cancelled cover can lead to higher premiums.
+Fronting is illegal.
+At the very least, your insurance provider could cancel the policy.
+And both you and the main driver may end up paying more for car insurance in the future because cancelled cover can lead to higher premiums.

-Why is young drivers car insurance so expensive?
+Why is young driver car insurance so expensive?

-Young drivers typically pay more for their insurance because they’re considered a higher risk on the roads, and insurance is all about risk.
+Young drivers typically pay more for their insurance because they’re considered a higher risk on the roads.
+The higher the risk, the more chance of making a claim, so insurance providers charge young drivers more to reflect this.

 According to the road safety charity Brake, more than 1,500 younger drivers are killed or seriously injured on UK roads each year.
 And one in five drivers crash in the first year after passing their test.

 Young drivers lack experience and may be over-confident in their abilities.
-This can tempt them to take greater risks like speeding or dangerous overtaking.
+This can tempt them to take greater risks.
 Or they just may not have the confidence or experience needed to react to potentially dangerous situations.
-The higher the risk, the more chance of making a claim, so insurance providers charge young drivers more to reflect this.

-Your parents, on the other hand, will have probably been driving for a lot longer and may have built up a decent no claims discount, so their insurance costs are likely to be much less.
-Being named as a driver on their policy is one way of lowering your insurance costs.
-It may increase their premium, but it might be more cost-effective than taking out your own policy if you only need to use their car from time to time.
+Your parents, on the other hand, will have probably been driving for a lot longer and may have built up a decent no-claims discount, so their insurance costs are likely to be much lower.

-Not usually, no. Depending on the insurance provider, it's usually only the policy holder or the main driver who can build up a no claims discount on that policy.
+Not usually, no. Depending on the insurance provider, it's typically only the policy holder or the main driver who can build up a no-claims discount on that policy.

 That said, there are some insurance providers that may take your experience as a named driver into account, provided you take out your own car insurance policy with them in the future.
 It's worth checking with the insurance provider to see if this is possible.

-And something for your parents to mull over before they ring up their insurance provider to add you to their policy: if you have an accident as a named driver, it will be your parent, the main driver, who loses their no claims discount if they need to make a claim.
+And something for your parents to mull over before they add you to their policy.
+If you have an accident as a named driver it will be your parent, the main driver, who loses their no-claims discount if they need to make a claim.

 How can I reduce the cost of car insurance?

-- Choose your car carefully – the more powerful the engine, the more expensive the insurance is likely to be.
-It might not be the car you've always dreamed of, but a modest run-around will be more cost effective.
+• Choose your car carefully – the more powerful the engine, the more expensive the insurance is likely to be.
 Cars in insurance groups 1-10 are typically the cheapest to insure for young drivers.

-- Add security features – fitting your car with an approved security system or immobiliser could get you a cheaper premium.
+• Add security features – fitting your car with an approved security system or immobiliser could save you money.
+You may need to speak to your insurance provider to get any saving reflected in your premium.

-- Park it somewhere safe – if you can keep your car in a locked garage you may see your premiums drop, but even if that’s not possible it’s a good idea to keep it somewhere in sight that’s visible and well lit.
+• Park your car somewhere safe – if you can keep your car in a locked garage you may see your premiums drop.
+If that’s not possible, it’s a good idea to keep it somewhere in sight that’s well lit.

-- Pay up front for the year – paying your premium in one go often works out cheaper than paying monthly, which usually has added interest on the instalments.
+• Pay up front for the year – paying your premium in one go often works out cheaper than paying monthly.
+You’re typically charged interest on monthly instalments.

 Compare car insurance deals now

 Start a quote with us today.
-Tell us a bit about yourself, your car and the type of cover you need and we'll do all the legwork for you.
-We'll show you policies based on price, policy cover level, add-ons, or annual or monthly payment terms – helping you find a policy that suits you.
-Once you’ve got the quotes you can then make an informed decision about what is the best option for you.
+Tell us a bit about yourself, your car and the type of cover you need, and we’ll do the legwork for you.
+We’ll show you policies based on price, policy cover level, add-ons, or annual or monthly payment terms – helping you search for a policy that suits you.

 Frequently asked questions